Zesky665/DEZC_2023_Capstone/README.md

 As part of the dbt transformations, the production tables have been assigned data distributions style and sort keys.

 The data distribution style is KEY assigned to the `instance_type` column.
-This allows data realting to specific instance types to collocate, making quieries more performant.
+This allows data relating to specific instance types to collocate, making quieries more performant.

 The data is sorted according to the `time_stamp` column, allowing queries based on time and date to be more performant as the rows are automatically sorted according to date.